rxs291/myReadMeGenerator/README.md

 <a name="license"></a>
 ## License

-Boost Software License 1.0
+BSD 2-Clause License

 <a name="contributions"></a>
 ## Contributions

-None really
+NA

 <a name="testing"></a>
 ## Tests

-None again lol
+None

 <a name="questions"></a>
 ## Questions